briatte/asr/README.md

 This folder contains the code, data and documentation of the examples used either during the practice sessions in class, or distributed as homework exercises. __Slides, exercise solutions and data documentation are not included.__

-__Very much work in progress.__ The list of topics covered in each session, especially, is very tentative and subject to change.
+__Very much work in progress.__ The list of topics covered in each session, especially, is subject to change.
+The ultimate goal of the course is to cover more or less the same content as Matt Blackwell's [Data Analysis and Politics](https://gov51.mattblackwell.org/) course.

 # Outline